April (snow) Showers

 3. Alpine Lounging

 Alpine lounging season is officially here.
 Skiers and riders don funny outfits, and post up at one of the fabulous decks Big Sky Resort has to offer.
-I recommend Everett's 8800 for the best views of Lone Peak.
-Shedhorn Grill after some south-facing laps, or the Mountain Mall if you want to be in the middle of the party.
-My personal favorite is the Headwater's Grill for its mellow vibe and view of the Headwater's Ridge.
+I recommend Everett’s 8800 for the best views of Lone Peak.
+Shedhorn Grill after some south-facing laps, or Vista Deck and Westward Social in Mountain Village if you want to be in the middle of the party.
+My personal favorite is the Headwaters Grill for its mellow vibe and view of the Headwaters Ridge.

 4. Everything is Filled In

-With an alpine base depth of more than 120 inches and more snow this season than there's been in 20 years, Big Sky's conditions are as good as it gets.
-AND it's still dumping outside!
+With an alpine base depth of more than 100 inches, Big Sky’s conditions are as good as it gets.
+AND it’s still dumping outside!
 Wetter spring storms plaster the mountainside with delicious creamy hero snow.
 So grab a cape, your shades and strap into your boots and bindings.

 5. Most Other Ski Areas are Closed

 You want to ride a tram to 11,166 feet in April and ski laps?
 Come to Big Sky.
 End of story.